 how emergency road service (ERS) works

-If you decide to use your own towing service instead of the ERS coverage on your car insurance policy, Esurance will reimburse you up to your coverage limits for the cost incurred.
+If you decide to use your own towing service instead of the emergency roadside assistance on your car insurance policy, Esurance will reimburse you up to your coverage limits for the cost incurred.
 Just fax us your receipt and we'll get right on it.

 what ERS offers

 Emergency roadside service, or towing and labor coverage as it's called in certain states, can pay up to $75 towards roadside services if a breakdown leaves you stranded on the side of the road.
 To add this coverage to your Esurance policy, you need to have comprehensive and collision coverage as a prerequisite.

 So if you've left your keys in your car or your car battery died while you were shopping, ERS can help by giving you a number to call and covering the expense.

 with esurance, you can also pay as you go

 If you don't have emergency roadside assistance with Esurance or any other provider, Esurance offers pay-as-you-go ERS at competitive per-incident rates.
 Just call 1-844-772-3787 and we can help you get back on the road.

 With emergency road service coverage from Esurance, you'll never be stranded.
 Plus, when you call for help, you'll gain access to our rescue tracker on your smartphone.
 It provides details, like your service provider's company name and estimated time of arrival.